 Hello everyone and happy Tuesday!
 It’s a great week here at TheFutureRD.
 I’m about to go on a backpacking trip in California next week and get away from this Texas heat.
 Fear not though, I have a post planned to go out next Tuesday, so be sure to stop by.

-Today expands on a theme in a post from a few weeks ago on summer opportunities and how it’s the perfect time to grow in new skills.
+Today’s post expands on a theme in a post from a few weeks ago on summer opportunities and how the season is the perfect time to grow new skills.
 These experiences might be something you weren’t able to do or didn’t have time for during the school year.

 Volunteering related to our field falls under three categories: clinical, community, and food service.
 Thus, I’ve sorted what I found accordingly.
 I also included an “Other” category, because not every idea fits so neatly into one box.

 Clinical experiences are at the very least a possibility anywhere that cares for patients.
 All you have to do is ask!
 While bigger hospitals and centers might have a volunteer program set in place, other care facilities might require you to do a little digging on how to get involved.
 Either way, the hoops you have to jump through in the on-boarding process can feel similar to starting a new job.